 Georgetown to Eisenhower Tunnel and Loveland Pass

 The road after Georgetown begins a steep ascent, slowing down traffic.
 During the winter months, this leg of the drive can be extremely treacherous with blowing snow and black ice conditions.
-It’s approximately 14 mi before you reach the Eisenhower Tunnel.
+It’s approximately 14 miles before you reach the Eisenhower Tunnel.
 Traffic tends to slow down and back up here as the lanes narrow and the speed limit is reduced.

-By the time you reach Eisenhower Tunnel, you have climbed over $5,000 feet from Golden to reach 11,013 ft of elevation.
+By the time you reach Eisenhower Tunnel, you have climbed over 5,000 ft from Golden to reach 11,013 ft of elevation.
 If you're not used to this elevation, you may start to feel lightheaded, even just sitting in the car.
-My friend and I recently measured our oxygen levels (SpO2) while approaching the tunnel and the readings showed that it dropped by as much as 6%.
+My friend and I measured our oxygen levels (SpO2) while approaching the tunnel and the readings showed that it dropped by as much as 6%.
 Hopefully, your time spent at this altitude is temporary, unless your plans include skiing at Loveland Ski Area.

 As you enter the tunnel, you are now driving under the U.S. Continental Divide, which splits the flow of water of all U.S. rivers from either flowing westward to the Pacific Ocean or eastward to the Gulf of Mexico and Atlantic Ocean.
 The Continental Divide above the Tunnel within the Loveland ski area is high as 13,010 ft.

 Just before entering the tunnel, you are offered the opportunity to exit and take Highway 6 over Loveland Pass and the Continental Divide.
 This will then drop you down into the Arapahoe Basin and Keystone ski resort areas.
-This route can save a significant amount of time when the road conditions are right, but is subject to high winds and blowing snow as it rises quickly above the treeline.
+This route can save a significant amount of time when the road conditions are right but is subject to high winds and blowing snow as it rises quickly above the treeline.
 On clear weather conditions, with winds below say 20 mi/h, this route can save you time if you’re heading to Arapahoe Basin.
 Word of warning, if the pass is open, semi-trucks carrying hazardous materials are required to take this route, both westbound and eastbound which can mean a slow crawl.
-If that happens, nothing to do but to enjoy the view!
+If that happens, nothing to do but enjoy the view!

 When road conditions are deemed unsafe, the Colorado Department of Transportation (CDOT) closes the road to Loveland Pass just beyond the Loveland ski area parking lot.
 Don't worry, if you exited I-70 and find the gate closed, you can turn around near the entrance to Loveland Ski Area.
 There is an on-ramp to get you back onto I-70 westbound.
 Just be careful because you may need to accelerate quickly here with oncoming traffic and the merge lane is short!
 This area leading up to the tunnel can be very slippery at times from melting and refreezing ice and hard packed snow.
 Drive according to the conditions.

-When the pass is closed due to poor road conditions, those same trucks are cued up outside the Eisenhower Tunnel and at the top of the hour, all traffic is stopped while those trucks are allowed to pass through the tunnel.
+When the pass is closed due to poor road conditions, those same trucks are cued up outside the Eisenhower Tunnel, and at the top of the hour, all traffic is stopped while those trucks are allowed to pass through the tunnel.
 This typically lasts 15 minutes.
 During heavy traffic conditions, CDOT will perform metering, stopping traffic for about 20 minutes to break up the flow.
 If you're heading further west to resorts like Keystone and Breckenridge, I recommend just staying on I-70.
 Unless of course, you're interested in snapping a photo from atop the U.S. Continental Divide and don't mind the altitude.

-Eisenhower Tunnel to Breckenridge & Copper Mountain via Silverthorne, Dillon, Frisco
+Eisenhower Tunnel To Breckenridge & Copper Mountain via Silverthorne, Dillon & Frisco

 Silverthorne, Dillon and Frisco